 “Having this opportunity is once in a lifetime.
 Your kids are only under five years old once, and you only have the opportunity to do all these things, pursue your career in this type of environment, once.
 And I think [anyone considering JP] should absolutely take advantage of it.”Kylie, Fargo mom

-50 kids benefited from high quality summer enrichment programs and educational development lAst year.
+40 kids benefited from HIGH-QUALITY summer enrichment programs and educational development lAst year.

 Become a JP Mom and become a part of a network of mothers in Fargo-Moorhead creating a better future for themselves and their children.